Topological complexity, asphericity and connected sums: Introduction

 The Lusternik-Schnirelmann (LS) category of a topological space $X$, denoted by $\mathrm{cat}(X)$, is the smallest integer $n$ such that there exist an open covering $\{U_1,...,U_n\}$ of $X$, where each $U_i$ is contractible in $X$.
 A motion planning algorithm over an open subset $U_i\subset X\times X$ is a continuous map

-The topological complexity $\mathrm{TC}(X)$ of $X$, introduced by Farber~\cite{Fa03}, is the smallest integer $n$ such that there exist a covering $\{U_1,...,U_n\}$ of $X\times X$ with $n$ open sets over which there are motion planning algorithms with $\pi_X\circ s_i=id_{U_i}$, for all $i=1,...,n$.
-Here, $\pi_X$ denotes the free path fibration.
+The topological complexity $\mathrm{TC}(X)$ of $X$, introduced by Farber~\cite{Fa03}, is the smallest integer $n$ such that there exist a covering $\{U_1,...,U_n\}$ of $X\times X$ with $n$ open sets over which there are motion planning algorithms\footnote{Throughout this paper we use the {\em unreduced} versions of the LS-category and the topological complexity as in~\cite{Fa03}, that is, their value is $+1$ the value of the reduced version which is used in various references of this paper.}.
+(Note that $\pi_X\circ s_i=id_{U_i}$, for all $i=1,...,n$, where $\pi_X$ denotes the free path fibration.)
 Both $\mathrm{cat}(X)$ and $\mathrm{TC}(X)$ can be defined using the Schwarz genus, which makes their relationship transparent.
 An initial observation (see~\cite[Theorem 5]{Fa03}) is that the LS-category provides the following bounds for the topological complexity

 In particular, since $\mathrm{cat}(X)\leq\dim(X)+1$ (\cite[Theorem 1.7]{CLOT03}), we have the following (see~\cite[Theorem 4]{Fa03})